drbean/edit/jeffreykuo/send_editing_Final_send.md

 In this study, the effects of jerk on the performance of five-axis synchronous high-speed CNC ball nose end mills on a freeform turbine mold were investigated.
-The relationships of characteristics of the images of 14 jerk-cluster finished workpieces with the different jerk setting values were established, allowing surface texture features to be analyzed and surface roughness predicted.
+The relationships of characteristics of the images of 14 jerk-cluster finished workpieces with different jerk setting values were established, allowing surface texture features to be analyzed and surface roughness predicted.
 In addition, machine learning methods were integrated with the surface feature analysis to construct a virtual machining module that acts as a performance prediction system, merged with the virtual